-Benmore Dam is one of the largest Earth dams on the Southern hemisphere and Benmore power station is New Zealand's second largest hydro power station.
+Benmore Dam is one of the largest dams on the Southern Hemisphere, and Benmore power station is New Zealand’s second largest hydro power station.

 The dam consists of a mixture of clay and gravel as its core, supported by two massive shoulders of river gravel with an outer layer of rock at its sides.

-Above Benmore Dam lies Lake Benmore, which has a surface of 74.5 square km, a shoreline of 116 km, and under normal maximum levels holds 1.5 times as much water as Wellington harbour.
+Above Benmore Dam lies Lake Benmore, which has a surface of 74.5 square km, a shoreline of 116 km (72 mi), and under normal maximum levels holds 1.5 times as much water as Wellington Harbour.

-The spillway of Benmore Dam, which is about 500 metres long and 55 metres wide on average, can discharge an amount of water that is 10 times the amount of the river flow.
+The spillway of Benmore Dam, which is about 500 meters (1,640 ft) long and 55 meters (180 ft) wide on average, can discharge an amount of water that is 10 times the amount of the river flow.
 Water running down the spillway is deflected at the bottom into a wide arc to dissipate its energy before entering the river.

-The turnoff for Bemore Dam is located on State Highway 83, about 25 km from Omarama.
+The turnoff for Bemore Dam is located on State Highway 83, about 25 km (16 mi) from Omarama.

-Once you reach Omarama, drive in Eastern direction for 25 km on State Highway 83 towards Otematata until you see the turnoff for Benmore Dam (Loch Laird Road) on the left-hand side of the highway.
+Once you reach Omarama, drive in eastern direction for 25 km (16 mi) on State Highway 83 towards Otematata until you see the turnoff for Benmore Dam (Loch Laird Road) on the left side of the highway.